ultimate guide to buying china tiles

 Quality Standards and Testing

-The tile industry operates under several recognized international standards that provide a common language for specifying technical performance:
+The tile industry operates under several recognized international standards that provide a common language for specifying technical performance.

-• Class BIa: Porcelain tiles (water absorption ≤0.5%)
+• Class BIa: Porcelain tiles (water absorption ≤0.5%) — floors, walls, outdoor, and wet areas.

-• Class BIb: Stoneware tiles (water absorption 0.5-3%)
+• Class BIb: Stoneware tiles (water absorption 0.5-3%) — general floor use.

-• Class BIII: Wall tiles (water absorption >10%)
+• Class BIII: Wall tiles (water absorption >10%) — interior walls only.

-Critical technical parameters beyond water absorption and abrasion resistance
+Critical technical parameters beyond water absorption

 Mohs hardness (typically 4-8 for tiles) indicates scratch resistance and helps determine suitability for different environments.
+Higher is better for high-traffic environments.

 How can we find China tile suppliers?